Suggested Retail Price to Students:

-- Ten projects and ethics cases, each with unique data and questions, allow students to practice managerial accounting topics in a different format than most textbooks.
+- Nine projects and ethics cases, each with unique data and questions, allow students to practice managerial accounting topics in a different format than most textbooks.
 Problems are shorter than those provided in most journals and can be used with any managerial or cost text.

 - Supporting documents include memos, general ledgers, and reports, so students practice putting together information from realistic sources.

-- Suitable for a managerial course to practice important methods, or a cost class to review basics and focus on critical thinking in using accounting information.
+- Suitable for a managerial course to practice important methods or a cost class to review basics and focus on critical thinking in using accounting information.